freerainboxbox/bitcoin-scale-test/README.md

 # bitcoin-scale-test
-Bootstrap and automation script for a 1000 node regtest scalability experiment Intended for use on Google Cloud Compute, using a command instance to hold the files.
+Bootstrap and automation script for a 1000 node regtest scalability experiment.\
+Intended for use on Google Cloud Compute, using a command instance to hold the files.
 Depends:\
 Python 3.X.X\